 Does Alcoholism Affect Cognitive Function?

-Alcohol takes a huge toll on your body, especially your brain, by affecting how it processes information and it interferes with communication between neurons.
+Alcohol takes a huge toll on your body, especially your brain, by affecting how it processes information and interferes with communication between neurons.

 - A prolonged period of heavy and frequent alcohol use.